 ‘Skagerakkeren’ – the number 99 bus that runs from the top tip of Jutland (Grenen) along the northwest coast, to Skagen, Gammel Skagen, Råbjerg Mile, Nordsømuseet, Hirtshals, Tornby Strand, Hjørring, Lønstrup, Løkken, Fårup Sommerland and Blokhus (where it connects with bus 200E to Aalborg).

-The shopping facilities in Skagen are exceptional - art galleries, handicraft shops, Danish design, jewellery, amber and fashion.
+The shopping facilities in Skagen are exceptional - art galleries, handicraft shops, Danish design, jewelry, amber and fashion.
 The pedestrian street, just 5 minutes walk from the terminal, has a bustling yet intimate shopping atmosphere.

 Denmark is not part of the EURO-monetary system, but major shops will probably give prices both in Danish kroner and in EURO (€).
 Most major international credit cards are accepted in Denmark.